lmassch/Project-BI/Project desciption.md

 To optimize the model's performance, the decision threshold for classifying an individual as "at risk" was adjusted to 0.7, prioritizing sensitivity to minimize missed diagnoses.

 ### API development
 The API was implemented using the Plumber package in R. It allows external systems to interact with the predictive model via RESTful endpoints.
-Users can send patient data (e.g., age, BRCA status) and receive cancer risk predictions.
-This facilitates integration into electronic health record (EHR) systems or decision-support tools.
+The purpose of this API is to provide easy access to the model's predictive capabilities and visualization tools.
+This ensures that users can query the model for breast cancer risk predictions and access relevant visualizations through a simple HTTP interface.
+The endpoints and functionality will be clearly documented using Swagger, allowing users and developers to explore, understand, and test the available endpoints interactively.
+Therefore, the probability can be predicted based on key risk factors, and it can be also visualized as a function of age.
 The code to develop the API can be found in api.R

 ## Phase Two